YOGENDRADS/Speech-Synthesis-Using-JS/README.md

 speak(): Add the utterance(object of SpeechSynthesisUtterance) in the queue, which will be spoken when there is no pending utterance before it.
 This is the function, we will be using too.

-pause(): To pause the current ongoing speech.
+Stop(): To Stop the current ongoing speech.